 Find out more about the Film Hub South West team and put a name to a face, or a face to a name.
 Below you can find out more about our roles and responsibilities.

-Talk to Tiffany about joining the hub, any questions you have about funding, training and support and to let her know when your events are taking place (so she can come!).
+Talk to Neil about joining the hub, any questions you have about funding, training and support.

 Maddy leads on the strategic development and delivery of Film Hub South West with the team.

 She joined Watershed 15 years ago and is an experienced Producer of film events, talent and people with extensive experience of advocating for the cinema sector regionally, nationally and internationally.
 In her capacity as Vice President of Europa Cinemas, she plays an advocacy role for the cinema sector internationally and has directed several Audience Development Innovation Labs for cinema practitioners across the world.

 Talk to Maddy about strategic partnerships, building the case for investment in the cinema sector and to find out how you can help shape the Film Hub South West strategy.